Bureaus busted for selling credit scores with quotes around them...

 But you are entitled to get one free credit report each year from each of the three bureaus at annualcreditreport.com.

-Online sites CreditKarma and CreditSesame will give free credit scores based on one of the three bureaus reports that are very close to the FICO score, but not exact.
-The true FICO score combines all three reports.
+Online sites CreditKarma and CreditSesame will give free credit scores based on one of the three bureaus reports that are very close to the FICO score.
 For most people that's good enough for general monitoring.

 If you're shopping for a home where a few points could impact the kind of mortgage you can get, it's worth getting the actual FICO score.
 You can either get that by paying up, or through a service that gives you access to your credit score as a customer benefit, like Discover, Capital One, or Walmart.